Where to Stay in Budapest - A Local’s Guide for First-Time Visitors

 This immersive museum commemorates the victims of the fascist and communist regimes in Hungary’s 20th-century history.
 It’s a poignant exhibition with numerous rooms decked out with art installations, videos with first-hand accounts of real people’s stories, and the original prisons used by the secret police in the basement.

-Klauzal Square in District VII.
-Photo: Mister No, CC BY 3.0, via Wikimedia Commons
+Klauzál Square in District VII.
+Photo: Globetrotter19, CC BY-SA 3.0, via Wikimedia Commons

 Erzsébetváros (Elizabeth Town) is also known as the Jewish Quarter and, more recently, the “Party Quarter,” one of the city's liveliest parts.
 It’s a neighborhood that never sleeps, and its rightfully renowned for its energetic nightlife, eclectic bars, thriving culinary scene – try Gettó Gulyás for Hungarian food and Bors Gasztrobár for street food – and Jewish history.